MmaAdeola/Superstore-sales-analysis/README.md

 ### Data Pre-processing
-Data cleaning and transformation were undertaken in Microsoft Power Bi.
+Data cleaning and transformation were undertaken in Microsoft Power BI.
 Actions taken include:

 - Removal of duplicates.
 - Correction of wrong data types.